tarwn/lessthandot-hugo/blogs/content/posts/2010-05-28-virtual-lab-creating-a-2008-r2-domain-co.md

   <a href="http://tiernok.com/LTDBlog/BasicDC/13_setup.png" title="View Fullsize" target="_blank"><img src="http://tiernok.com/LTDBlog/BasicDC/13_setup.png" alt="DCPromo" /></a><br /> DCPromo &#8211; Database and File Locations
 </div>

 The Directory Services Restore password is used only when major restoration activities need to be undertaken.
-After entering the password we will add it to our password safe so it won&#8217;t be forgotten.
+After entering the password we will add it to our password safe so it won't be forgotten.
 This password will hopefully never be needed (especially in a lab environment), but not writing it down will pretty much ensure our first, future restoration step will be getting past the lack of a password.

 <div class="screenshot">
   <a href="http://tiernok.com/LTDBlog/BasicDC/14_setup.png" title="View Fullsize" target="_blank"><img src="http://tiernok.com/LTDBlog/BasicDC/14_setup.png" alt="DCPromo" /></a><br /> DCPromo &#8211; Restore Password